abhishek333/ServletAjaxDatePickerPostJson/README.md

 <h4>How To Run:</h4>
 -------------
 <ul>
-  <li>Download the project by Zip or Clone it from: git clone https://github.com/abhishek333/ServletAjaxDatePickerPostJson.git</li>
+  <li>Download the project by <a href="http://jmp.sh/iK27paG">War file</a> or Clone it from: git clone https://github.com/abhishek333/ServletAjaxDatePickerPostJson.git</li>
   <li>Import project to eclipse using <i>Existing Projects into Workspace</i>.</li>
   <li>Checnge database password in <b><i>com.asn.WorkDataCRUD#getConnection()</i></b></li>
   <li>Execute <b><i>data.sql</i></b> to populates tables and records.</li>